Terrifier 2: Cast

-Additionally, Griffin Santopietro appears as Eric, Owen Myre appears as Sean, Felissa Rose appears as Ms. Principe, Tamara Glynn appears as Shopping Mother, and Nedim Jahić as Travis Bryant.
+Additionally, Jenna Kanell and Catherine Corcoran are credited for photographic cameos as Tara and Dawn, respectively.

 Production

 Writing

-Leone revealed February 12, 2019, in a post on his social media showing the cover page, that the first draft of the screenplay was complete.
+On February 12, 2019, Leone revealed in a post on his social media, showing the cover page, that the first draft of the screenplay was complete.
 Leone envisioned the concept of the film dating back to 2008—with an idea of an angel-warrior costumed heroine battling the Art the Clown character.
-This heroine was the basis of Sienna, who Leone wanted to bring back as the protagonist of Terrifier 2, which he knew he wanted to make while filming the first film.
+This heroine was the basis of Sienna, who Leone wanted to bring back for Terrifier 2, which he knew he wanted to make while filming the first film.
 The writing process for the film differed from Leone's previous film projects, in which he had to work around part-time jobs.
 Leone spent three consecutive months writing.
-Much of his focus was on developing a protagonist that could rival Art in popularity.
+Much of his focus was on developing a character that could rival Art in popularity.
 When he was not writing, he would read books about screenwriting and listen to screenwriters discuss their processes with writing.

 He opted to bring back the angel-attired heroine a decade later and adapt her into Sienna Shaw.
 Leone described much of the screenplay revolving around the teenage girl, his favorite character he has ever written.
 Leone describes the screenplay as much bigger in scope than the previous film and recollects not considering a budget while writing.

 One of the factors during writing was establishing an adversary to Art—something inspired by the relationship between superhero Batman and supervillain Joker.
 During a lunch with Leone and David Howard Thornton, the actress who plays Sienna, Lauren LaVera, was told of this intended dynamic between her character and Art.
 Besides Sienna, LaVera recollects the script focusing heavily on Sienna's younger brother Jonathan, their mother, and her friends—all of whom play a crucial part in the story.